How To Choose The Right Closet Organizer For Your SpaceBack to Blog

 Step 2: Assess your storage habits and needs.

-If you have the room for a 4-foot, 8-foot or 10-foot system, you’ll notice you can choose between a few different configurations.
+If you have the room for a small, medium or large system, you’ll notice you can choose between a few different configurations.
 These sizes feature options for extra-hanging, extra-shelving, and spannable shelving.

 Assessing the gaps in your current storage and the needs you have for the future will help you choose a configuration.